mrsrmn/etsrp/README.md

 ## Usage

-To use BetterRP, just download a .zip clone of the repo and start the `etsrp.exe` file.
+To use BetterRP, just download a .zip clone of the repo and start the `etsrp.exe` file in the `dist` folder.
 Don't worry, it has no viruses.